Pain All Over? You May Be Experiencing Fibromyalgia

 Alternative Treatments for Fibromyalgia

 Alternative treatments have been shown to have a positive effect on the symptoms of fibromyalgia.
-These include physical therapy, exercise, counseling
+These include physical therapy, exercise, counseling and occupational therapy.
+BackFit works closely with our patients to develop a treatment plan that focuses on relieving pain and discomfort.

 Schedule an appointment with us today and discover how we can complement your current treatment options.